Human Act in Nepal

 Constructing school buildings

 To show an example of how to build low-cost and earthquake resistant buildings, we have as the first project funded a three-classroom building at Guranse Primary School.
 The school educates 65 children from nursery to class five.
 The school experienced severely damage during the earthquake, and the children currently do not have proper education facilities.

-The construction work is initiated February 2017 and is expected to finish in the end of April 2017.
+The construction work is initiated February 2017 and is expected to finish in the end of oktober 2017.

 To secure local ownership, the local community contributes with 15% of the construction work.

 The construction of Guranse Primary School is financed by the founders of Human Act.